zolyfarkas/spf4j/src/site/markdown/profiling.md

 ## How to see the profile data?

- After the program finishes it will write the data to the {{{./stackSample.html}stackSample.html}} file
+ After the program finishes and during execution it will write the data to [ssdump](jaxrs-spf4j-demo_20200131T160810753Z_20200131T170850286Z.ssdump3.gz) files.

+ If you are running with the REST actuator, you can visualize your data like in this [live example](https://demo.spf4j.org/profiles/cluster/visualize/groups/GET).
+ (see the "How to profile your java REST service" section for more detail.)

  If you have a server application running and you started it with stack sampling, by default every 1 hour the collected stack data is dumped to the temp folder.
-You can also invoke Sampler.dumpToFile to dum the stack samples at any time in your program allowing you to separate out samples at relevant times in your application.
+You can also invoke Sampler.dumpToFile to dump the stack samples at any time in your program allowing you to separate out samples at relevant times in your application.
- You can load and visualize this data with the library embeded ui:
+ You can load and visualize this data with the library embedded ui:

 ![Flame Graph](images/spf4j-flame-graph.png)